Misunderstood Rhubarb. A vegetable treated like a fruit. Understated. What do you know about it?

 Dried rhubarb root was prescribed for its cathartic properties (it is a strong laxative, to be precise).
 The stalks began to be used for culinary purposes when sugar started to become more available in the late 1700s.

 The intrusion of sugar into the story of rhubarb hits on the transformation of an entire society stretching across the globe.
-From an expensive luxury item to colonialism, slavery, and sugar plantations, sugar cannot be dismissed in one sentence.
+Colonialism, slavery, and sugar plantations are all facets of the topic that cannot be easily dismissed in one sentence.

 In BC food history, rhubarb was part of the Hudson’s Bay Forts provisioning efforts for its nutritional value.
 It contains fibre and small amounts of micronutrients such as Vitamins C and K to help prevent nutritional deficiencies.